 Kluge v.
 Brownsburg Community School Corporation, U.S. District Court, S.D.
+Indiana (July 2021).

-- High school music teacher was forced to resign after the district denied a religious exemption to the policy of using students' preferred pronouns. - A district court judge granted the school's motion for summary judgment, finding there was no Title VII violation in the forced resignation of the teacher. - The court found that this case was distinct from Meriwether for two important reasons: - First, a high school teacher has different rights in their classroom than a university professor. - Second, in this case, the teacher did not assert their free speech rights but rather asserted a violation of Title VII for discrimination based on their religious balliefs. - beliefs.

-Even though the teacher showed a prima facie case for discrimination, the court found that any accommodation would create an interference with the school's ab to educate students, and that is early that it. to educate students, and that is an undue burden.
+- High school music teacher was forced to resign after the district denied a religious exemption to the policy of using students' preferred pronouns. - A district court judge granted the school's motion for summary judgment, finding there was no Title VII violation in the forced resignation of the teacher. - The court found that this case was distinct from Meriwether for two important reasons: - First, a high school teacher has different rights in their classroom than a university professor. - Second, in this case, the teacher did not assert their free speech rights but rather asserted a violation of Title VII for discrimination based on their religious beliefs. - Even though the teacher showed a prima facie case for discrimination, the court found that any accommodation would create an interference with the school's ability to educate students, and that is an undue burden.